15 Best Places to Live in Maine

 Freeport

-Freeport is home to lots of outlet stores so people trek from all around to visit the purveyors of the area.
-There is a very rural feel to Freeport, a small town home to 8,127 people.
+Freeport is home to many outlet stores so people trek from all around to visit the purveyors of the area.
+Freeport has a very rural feel, a small town home to eight thousand residents.

 Schools in the area come highly praised by local people who have been more than satisfied by the education received by their children.